-GHSA recommends that incentive grant programs be performance-oriented rather than activity-or process-oriented.
+GHSA recommends that incentive grant programs be performance-oriented rather than activity- or process-oriented.
 This would encourage states to satisfy specific goals rather than dictating how those goals are to be met.

 GHSA supports existing sanctions that have been in place for many years and are effective, such as the sanction for failure to adopt state minimum drinking age laws.
-GHSA would vigorously oppose any effort to repeal the 21_National Minimum Drinking Age law.
+GHSA would vigorously oppose any effort to repeal the National Minimum Drinking Age Act of 1984 that established a nationwide minimum age of 21.